 ABOUT WALTERWalter De Havilland is an amalgam, an archetype that draws on many experiences and events.
-Nonetheless, most of what follows is true.
-Although, in the modern world, can anything be taken seriously as 'truth'.
+Most of what follows is true.
+Although, in the modern world, can anything be taken seriously as the 'truth'?

 Copyright © 2015